PeterLuschny/tabl/data/md/StirlingCycleB.tbl.md

-# StirlingCycB
+# StirlingCycleB
 ['A028338', 'A039757', 'A039758', 'A109692']

-StirlingCycB Triangle view
+StirlingCycleB Triangle view

 |  Row   |  Seq   |
 | :---   |  :---  |